sergey-feldsherov/benchmarks/pow2rd/README.md

 ## TODO

+- make sure weird test inputs don't make life easier for any of functions
 - add benchmarking results with notes here
 - write down here a quick reminder on how to use perf to analyze this code
 - fix old-Makefile